AnshuSharma111/Farmora/README.md

 # 🌾 Farmora

-Farmora is a **smart assistant for farmers** that understands natural questions about farming, finds the most relevant data, and gives **clear, practical advice** — all while keeping expensive AI calls to a minimum.
+Farmora is a **smart assistant for farmers** that understands natural questions about farming, finds the most relevant data, and gives **clear, practical advice** while keeping expensive AI calls to a minimum.

 Unlike typical AI chatbots that send your whole question to the cloud immediately, FarmerAI works **offline-first**.
-It processes, filters, and enriches the question locally, then calls an AI only once — for the final, human-friendly answer.
+It processes, filters, and enriches the question locally, then calls an AI only for the final, human-friendly answer.

 ---